-The Ohio State Report Card has been revised to show star vs letter grades.
-GEMS received 2.5 stars for Overall School Performance, 1 star in Achievement which measures levels of achievement on the Ohio State Tests; 3 stars in Progress which measures student academic growth as compared to the previous year; 2 stars in Gap Closing which combines a variety of measures including achievement, progress, and attendance; and 1 star in Early Literacy which measures K-3rd grade reading growth and achievement.
+The Ohio State Report Card rates schools with a 5 star system.
+GEMS received 3 stars for Overall School Performance, 2 stars in Achievement on the Ohio State Tests; 4 stars in Progress which measures student academic growth as compared to the previous year; 3 stars in Gap Closing which combines a variety of measures including achievement, progress, and attendance; and 2 stars in Early Literacy which measures K-3rd grade reading growth and achievement.